 On the organic side, you can use manual pulling for black medic control.
 Since the plant grows from a central location, hand weeding black medic can be very effective and remove it from large areas in a short time.

-On the chemical side, you can use Round-up and other non-selective weed killers to kill black medic.
+On the chemical side, you can use non-selective weed killers to kill black medic.
 Please be aware that non-selective weed killers will kill any plant that they come in contact with and you should be careful when using it around plants you wish to keep.

 Note: Chemical control should only be used as a last resort, as organic approaches are safer and much more environmentally friendly.